|Written by Accutron on 2017-02-28|

 With the introduction of both the 9830A and HP-35 in 1972, HP's desktop products and calculator products began to diverge.
 The 9830A was definitively a general purpose computer, and the HP-35 redefined key-per-function scientific calculation as the domain of relatively low-performance handheld devices.
 To this day, the 9820A stands as the most powerful key-per-function desktop calculator ever built by HP.

-The 9820A pictured here was used internally at HP Loveland, and began its life as a 9810A in late 1971.
-A year later, it was converted into a 9820A by installing an upgrade kit which replaced the memory components, keyboard and display module.
+The 9820A pictured here was used internally at HP Loveland, and began its life as a 9810A in early 1972.
+Nearly a year later, it was converted into a 9820A by installing an upgrade kit which replaced the memory components, keyboard and display module.
 IC date codes on the original 9810A components range from late 1971 to early 1972, while the date codes on the 9820A upgrade components are from late 1972.
 As this machine was an internal use system, it lacks a traditional serial number placard, and has a nonstandard number placard and a 'NOT CAPITAL ASSET' sticker below the ROM function keys.

 9820A Operating & Programming (PDF)

 9820A Brochure: "Meet the Conversational Calculator" (PDF)

 9820A Calculator - Technical Data December 1972 (PDF)